carlmunn/activeresource-response/README.md

 ## activeresource-response
+### Addition to activeresource gem for HTTP header reading and request caching

 Own forked version from Fivell.
-Noticed 404 wasn't being handled which was created an exception because nil was attempted to be modified
+Noticed 404 wasn't being handled properly which caused an exception

 This gem adds possibility to access http response (Net::HTTPResponse) object from result (single object or collection) of activeresource call (methods : find, all, first, last, get )

 #### Why It can be used?
 Such functionallity can be used for easily implementing pagination in a REST API so that an ActiveResource client can navigate paginated results.